 The term industry 4.0 is the new buzzword.
-Conferences, articles and reports dedicated to the subject seem to indicate it.
-But … What is industry 4.0?
-And most importantly, what is behind this concept?
+Conferences, articles, and reports dedicated to the subject seem to indicate it.
+What is industry 4.0?
+And most importantly, what is behind this concept of IIOT?

-This revolution is marked by the emergence of new technologies such as robotics, analytics, artificial intelligence, cognitive technologies, nanotechnology and the Internet of Things (IoT), among others.
+This revolution is marked by the emergence of new technologies such as robotics, analytics, artificial intelligence, cognitive technologies, nanotechnology, and the Internet of Things app development among others.
 Organizations need to define the techniques that better fulfill their investment requirements.
 If companies do not understand the changes and opportunities that Industry 4.0 brings, they run the risk of losing market share.

 For traditional leaders, accustomed to data and linear communications, the change this new industrial revolution entails – providing real-time access to data and business intelligence – will transform the way they conduct their business.
 The digital integration of information from different sources and locations allows a business to be carried out in a continuous cycle.
 Throughout this cycle, real-time access to information is driven by the continuous and cyclical flow of information and actions between the physical and digital worlds.
 This flow takes place through a series of iterative steps known as PDP – for its physical-to-digital-to-physical acronym: